Who we partner with

 - schools looking to develop any of the above

-We currently count 17 schools and universities in 11 countries as our academic partners.
-You can check out their profiles by visiting our academic partners page.
+We count 19 schools and universities in 12 countries as our academic partners.
+You can check out their profiles on our academic partners page.
 By joining our school network, your students will have the opportunity to engage with students at these schools without having to travel anywhere.

 Services included in a school partnership

 News Decoder is an innovative educational resource for schools committed to teaching global citizenship.
 Students at our partner schools have exclusive access to an array of interactive, hands-on educational services:

 Students identify and pitch their story ideas through our pitching portal, conduct reporting and produce publishable multimedia content.
 Students produce content in a number of contexts: teachers may assign it within their classrooms; students can join their school’s Webinar & Multimedia Team; or they can submit stories to our twice-yearly Storytelling Contest or to fulfill a CAS requirement.

 We pair each school in our network with a school in another region and facilitate cross-school collaboration on webinars and multimedia production.
 Student teams from partnered schools work together on a chosen school theme.
 They identify reportable topics, conduct research and reporting, present their findings during a global webinar and then co-produce multimedia packages that showcase their work.

 News Decoder’s editorial team works closely with students in the content production process.
 We guide them through pitching, reporting, and writing processes and offer personalized feedback that challenges students to consider diverse perspectives, check their biases, consult experts and identify solutions.

 We offer to lead an in-person or virtual workshop at each of our partner schools.
 Workshops are led by a correspondent or member of News Decoder’s editorial team.
 Our educational and interactive workshops cover topics such as interviewing and writing techniques, media literacy and podcast creation.